ShamsTabish/CO2LevelMonitoringAPI/README.md

 ## How to Run
+Navigate to root folder on terminal

+run build.sh file to setup the docker image

-Navigate to root folder on terminal run following command to start the application on port number 9000
+run following command to start the application on port number 9000
 ```sbt run 9000```